contefranz/OpTop/dev/AUDIT.md

   BH-adjusted marginal t-tests.
 - **Cross-fitting helpers (paper Appendix B)** and standard errors for the Micro index and the Micro-Macro gap (delta method).

+# Audit — WP4 revision (v0.14.0)

+Formula-level audit of the GoF surface against the July 2026 revision of Lewis & Grossetti, "Goodness-of-Fit Indices and Diagnostics for Topic Models" (WP4).

+## Verdict on the in-sample surface (0.13.0): conforms exactly

+- Harmonized partition: WP4 restates C*_j as a union over the augmented grid K0 = K U {null}; identical to the baseline-seeded running minimum implemented in 0.13.0.
+- WP4 now states explicitly that the min-bin exclusion rule is restricted to Pearson-type summaries because exhaustiveness is essential for the deviance KL bound: the kernel's chisq-only exclusion is confirmed.
+- Deviance/Pearson/SE discrepancies, J+/V+ aggregation, Poisson word
+  deviance, Micro weights, c = 1 default: all match.
+- Notation only: fitted probabilities renamed i -> p across the docs and kernel comments.

+## Implemented in 0.14.0 (the remaining theory)

+- Held-out inference (paper 3.7): fold-in adapters, evaluation-side harmonized partition with the training baseline, out-of-support and smoothing conventions, per-document scores with the stabilized variant, Macro CI (Prop 2 i-iii), Micro and Micro-Macro gap delta-method SEs, paired adjacent gains and the epsilon-adequacy rule (Prop 2 iv, Def 1).
+- Moment tests (paper 4): mean-zero training instruments (contrast, frequency strata, fit strata), Wald/t statistics with sample covariance (Prop 3), marginal t tests with adjustment.
+- text2vec WarpLDA adapter via the optop_warplda() wrapper.

+Defect found by the held-out tests and fixed: the doc kernel's full-minus-rare accumulation cancelled catastrophically when a rare cell carried a large count on an eps-floored expectation; non-rare cells now accumulate directly (same cost, no cancellation).

+## Roadmap

+- Cross-fitting helpers (paper Appendix B): V-fold pooling with fold-aware variance estimators.
+- The simulation harness of paper Section 5 lives outside the package by design (robustness testing of the theory, not package functionality).